Today, I'm sharing how to make a moist & fluffy strawberry cream cake.

 Equipment

-- 2 8" pans I used regular alminium pans. * Do not use non-stick pans.
+- 2 8-inch pans I used regular alminium pans. * Do not use non-stick pans.

 - Parchment paper for cake liners